You Cross My Path: Composition and lyrics

 For the album's opening track, "Oh!
 Vanity", they had written the first verse before going to a party hosted by the William Morris Agency.
-Three members of the band attended; two of lines refer to Burgess meeting Paris Hilton at said party.
+Three members of the band attended; two of the lines refer to Burgess meeting Paris Hilton at said party.
 It has a groove in the vein of Booker T. & the M.G.'s and a wordless chorus section; its two-chord progression recalled the work of Elbow, while the keyboards were in the style of the Killers.
 The Independent critic Andy Gill wrote that it had a "propulsive motorik groove wreathed in swirling con-trails of psych-rock synthesiser".
 "Bad Days" is an up-tempo pop rock and synth-pop track that Gill said was full of "skittish disco hi-hats, striding bass and [an] electropop synth motif".
-Blunt and Rogers wrote the first idea that would evolve into the final song in the latter's basement; Rogers would also start the lyrics that Burgess subsequently finished, and would include a reference to the Cure.
-"Mis-Takes" exemplifies the New Order comparison, come across as a mix of that act's songs "Blue Monday" (1983) and "World (The Price of Love)" (1993).
-Burgess explained that it was a vitriolic track about a person that once threatened him while at a bus stop.
-Erlewine wrote that it has a cold keyboard atmosphere which "uncannily sounds like a new wave relic" without disregarding the band's signature grooves.
+Blunt and Rogers wrote the first idea that would evolve into the final song in the latter's basement; Rogers would also start the lyrics that Burgess subsequently finished and would include a reference to the Cure.
+"Mis-Takes" exemplifies the New Order comparison, coming across as a mix of that act's songs "Blue Monday" (1983) and "World (The Price of Love)" (1993).
+Burgess explained that it was a vitriolic track about a person who once threatened him while at a bus stop.
+Erlewine wrote that it has a cold keyboard atmosphere that "uncannily sounds like a new wave relic" without disregarding the band's signature grooves.

-"The Misbegotten" recalled the Charlatans' 1995 self-titled album, and was influenced by Doris Norton, whose electronic music Burgess admired.
+"The Misbegotten" recalled the Charlatans' 1995 self-titled album and was influenced by Doris Norton, whose electronic music Burgess admired.
 He used William S. Burroughs' cut-up technique for the lyrics; it details an instance where a man approached Burgess at a party and proceeded to offer him the chance at sex with his wife, much to Burgess' discomfort.
 "A Day for Letting Go" is a mid-tempo track focused on Rogers' organ, which Burgess said was about having one's soul crushed.
-He wrote the lyrics, which were influenced by the Shangri-Las, during New Year's Eve 2007 while in Texas; Blunt referred to it as "The Doors meet The Ronettes with an acid twist".
-Discussing "You Cross My Path", Burgess said there was a "few unsavoury characters" in the music industry and this track was a "handy shot across their bows".
+He wrote the lyrics, which were influenced by the Shangri-Las, during New Year's Eve 2007 while in Texas; Blunt referred to them as "The Doors meet The Ronettes with an acid twist."
+Discussing "You Cross My Path", Burgess said there were a "few unsavoury characters" in the music industry, and this track was a "handy shot across their bows".
 Influenced by his sobriety, it included lines taken from The Exorcist (1973) and references to the Bible.
 The Austin Chronicle writer Marc Savlov said it starts with an acid-like "barrage of electro before segueing into more familiar, Pacific Coast Highway rock-out territory".
 Burgess acknowledged that it shared the same chord progression with "Circus of Death" (1978) by the Human League and "Sunrise" (1985) by New Order, and that the drum beat was a pre-set pattern on Logic Pro.